 The unit should be operated only from the type of power source indicated on the marking label.
-If you are not sure of the type of power-supply to your home, consult your product dealer or local Power Company.
+If you are not sure of the type of power-supply to your home, consult your product dealer or local power company.

-This unit has been designed to be left in Standby mode when not in use, this will increase the life of the amplifier (this is true with all electronic equipment).
-To turn the unit off completely switch off on the rear panel.
+This unit has been designed to be left in Standby mode when not in use as this will increase the life of the amplifier (this is true with all electronic equipment).
+To turn the unit off, switch off at the rear panel.
 If you do not intend to use this unit for a long period of time, unplug it from the mains socket.